-The first thing to consider is what you want to get out of your space, whether it’s getting cozy near a sunny window and reading a book, entertaining a group of friends, or making a pallet for a slumber party, the couch-less living space is beautifully versatile.
+The first thing to consider is what you want to get out of your space; whether it’s getting cozy near a sunny window and reading a book, entertaining a group of friends, or making a pallet for a slumber party, the couch-less living space is beautifully versatile.

 Save space – Sofas take up a lot of room – for those with smaller apartments or living rooms replacing a couch with armchairs makes a lot of sense.
 Lightweight chairs can be easily moved to accommodate others and use where they are needed at that moment.

-Entertaining – If you entertain a lot, whether is a gathering to play the latest video game or watch the Super Bowl, you want your friends to be comfortable.
-Sofa seating isn’t always comfortable, people who may not know each other well are often hesitant to squish onto a couch.
+Entertaining – If you entertain a lot, whether it is a gathering to play the latest video game or watch the Super Bowl, you want your friends to be comfortable.
+Sofa seating isn’t always comfortable; people who may not know each other well are often hesitant to squish onto a couch.

 You might notice a few people sit on the couch then others pull in dining chairs or simply sit on the floor.
 We tend to arrange ourselves in a semi-circle, so that conversation flows easily and we don’t have to twist and turn our bodies in order to speak to one another.
 Instead of a sofa, try a grouping of large floor cushions or bean bag chairs.
-There are a few new companies making durable, comfortable bean bag chairs that are stylish and sophisticated enough for any living space.
+A few new companies are making durable, comfortable bean bag chairs that are stylish and sophisticated enough for any living space.

 Cost saver – Going with a couchless living room can be a great way to save money.
 Not only are chairs more inexpensive that a full size sofa, they are easier for those who frequently move to a different home.